 Additional responsiveness results

-As for responsiveness results, the same comments as in the main result page apply for bash and xterm, so we do not repeat them also in this page.
-Things change with lowriter.
+The same comments as in the main result page apply for xterm, so we do not repeat them also in this page.
+On the other hand, we add an explanation of why lowriter start-up time almost doubles with writes in the background.

-Except for the case 5r5w-seq, BFQ again guarantees a start-up time comparable to that with an idle disk, whereas with all the other schedulers the application fails, with any background workload, to start in 60 seconds.
+With 10r-seq, BFQ guarantees a start-up time comparable to that with an idle device, whereas with all the other schedulers the application fails, with any background workload, to start in 60 seconds.
 As for 5r5w-seq, the higher start-up time of lowriter with BFQ is mainly due to the combination of the following tricky problems:

 - lowriter needs to perform some writes to complete its start-up process.

-- Because of the high rate at which the five greedy writers issue write requests, dirty pages start to be flushed soon.
+- Because of the high rate at which the five greedy writers issue write requests, opposed to the slow relative speed of the device, dirty pages start to be flushed soon.
 After that, and until greedy writers stop, all writes become blocking, i.e., any process issuing a write request is blocked until that request is completed.

 - Write requests are delegated to flusher threads, and, in the BFQ queues associated to these threads, the writes generated by lowriter get mixed up anonymously with the writes incessantly generated by the greedy writers.